LorenzoValente3/Deep-Learning-Models/README.md

 ## About the Project
 The project is divided into two folders.
-Each of them contains the programs tailored to the different datasets it uses.
+Each of them contains the models tailored to the different datasets they use.

 ### Datasets
 #### MNIST